abbrev/fatfs/README.md

 License
 =======

-FatFs module is an open source software to implement FAT file system to small embedded systems.
-This is a free software and is opened for education, research and commercial developments under license policy of following trems.
+FatFs module is a free software that opened under license policy of following conditions.

-Copyright (C) 2014, ChaN, all right reserved.
+Copyright (C) 2015, ChaN, all right reserved.

-* The FatFs module is a free software and there is NO WARRANTY.
+1. Redistributions of source code must retain the above copyright notice, this condition and the following disclaimer.

-* No restriction on use.
-You can use, modify and redistribute it for personal, non-profit or commercial product UNDER YOUR RESPONSIBILITY.
+This software is provided by the copyright holder and contributors "AS IS" and any warranties related to this software are DISCLAIMED.
-* Redistributions of source code must retain the above copyright notice.
+The copyright owner or contributors be NOT LIABLE for any damages caused by use of this software.